 Departure • Travel Days • 2 days • Meet your fellow high school student travelers and one or more of your leaders in Los Angeles, and fly together to Chiang Mai, Thailand.
 To learn more about how we organize travel, click here.

 Chiang Mai, Thailand • 5 days • Begin in the UNESCO Creative City of Chiang Mai, tucked into the mountains of Northern Thailand.
 Get to know your fellow group members and learn about Thai culture in an in-depth orientation.
 Experience majestic Buddhist artistry and architecture as you visit Wat Chedi Luang, Wat Umong, and other stunning temples in and around the ancient walled city.
-Learn to make your favorite Thai recipes at a local cooking school, take a class in the ancient art of Muay Thai (Thai kickboxing), and spend a day with Thai high school students during a school exchange.
+Learn to make your favorite Thai recipes at a local cooking school, attend a boxing match and witness the ancient sport of Muay Thai (Thai kickboxing) , and spend a day with Thai high school students during a school exchange.
 Cap your time in Chiang Mai learning about the complexities of elephant conservation.
 Meet with elephant veterinarians and researchers and walk alongside these majestic pachyderms in a sanctuary in lush mountains outside the city.

 Luang Prabang, Laos • 6 days • Travel from Thailand to the relaxed and slow-paced town of Luang Prabang, Laos, one of Southeast Asia’s most charming and alluring cities.
 Walk through streets lined with French villas, wander colorful and vibrant markets, and learn rice farming techniques at a local farm.
 Stay in a welcoming village and learn about the traditional Lao way of life, trek through the verdant jungle, and swim under an aquamarine waterfall.